Streptomyces scabiei: Virulence

-The main route by which S. scabies is thought to enter into potato tubers is through the lenticels - pores for gas exchange in the skin of potatoes.
+The main route by which S. scabiei is thought to enter into potato tubers is through the lenticels - pores for gas exchange in the skin of potatoes.
 Other evidence suggests that they are also able to directly penetrate the skin of the potato causing infection.

 Toxins

-Five toxins have been isolated from S. scabies that induce the formation of scabs on potato tubers.
+Five toxins have been isolated from S. scabiei that induce the formation of scabs on potato tubers.
 They are classed as 2,5-Diketopiperazines, with the most abundant having the chemical formula C22H22N406.
 The first two to be isolated in 1989 were thaxtomin A and thaxtomin B, of which thaxtomin A was the predominant compound.
 Thaxtomin A and thaxtomin B differ only by thaxtomin B having a hydrogen at C20 rather than a hydroxyl group.
 Three years later the same group of researchers isolated several other toxins with similar structures to the first two they had isolated which are thought to be precursors to thaxtomin A. Thaxtomin A is considered to be essential for symptoms to appear and the pathogenicity of strains is correlated with the amount of thaxtomin A they produce.
 It is synthesised by a protein synthetase encoded by the txtA and txtB genes, forming a cyclic dipeptide which is then hydroxylated by a cytochrome P450 monooxygenase encoded by txtC.
 The dipeptide is then nitrated by an enzyme similar to mammalian nitric oxide synthase at the four position on the tryptophan residue.
 All the genes required for thaxtomin biosynthesis are located on one part of the genome, termed the pathogenicity island, that is also found in S. acidiscabies and S. turgidiscabies which is around 660 kb in length.
 The toxins are only produced once the bacteria have colonised a potato tuber and it is thought they detect potatoes by sensing certain molecules present in their cell walls.
 Cellobiose, a subunit of cellulose, activates thaxtomin production in some strains, but suberin also acts as an activator, causing many changes to the proteome of the bacteria after it is detected.

 The target of the toxins is unknown but there is evidence that they inhibit the growth of plant cell walls.
 They are neither organ or plant specific and if added to the leaves of various species cause them to die, indicating that the target is highly conserved.
 Adding thaxtomin A to seedlings or suspended plant cell cultures causes them to increase in volume and onion root tips treated with it are unable to form cell plates suggesting that it affects the synthesis of cellulose.
-Inhibiting the production of cell walls may aid S. scabies in penetrating plant cells, a key step in infection.
+Inhibiting the production of cell walls may aid S. scabiei in penetrating plant cells, a key step in infection.
 The fact that scabs only form in regions of rapidly growing tissue is consistent with this hypothesis.